Aebleskiver Recipe (Danish Pancakes)

 Can aebleskiver be made in anything other than a proper aebleskiver pan?

-Possibly, but it will be much more hassle and effort to get the same results, as just using an aebleskiver pan.
+Possibly, but it will be much more hassle and effort to get the same results, than just using an aebleskiver pan.
 Aebleskiver pans, with their round-bottomed holes, help the aebleskiver to cook with evenly-disbursed heat and to keep their proper round shape and consistency.
 These pans are widely available online (such as on Amazon) and in major retail stores (such as Target and Walmart).

 How do you eat aebleskiver?